flipacholas/Architecture-of-consoles/articles/neogeo.Rmd.md

 ### Keeping progress

-As a home-arcade hybrid, SNK provided a rudimentary accessory to keep track of scores and progress: a proprietary **Memory Card**
+As a home-arcade hybrid, SNK provided a rudimentary accessory to keep track of scores and progress: a proprietary **Memory Card**.

 ![The Memory Card [@photography-amos].](memorycard.png){.no-borders latex_width="80%"}